qrtl/oaw-custom/purchase_order_line_quant/README.rst

 |badge1| |badge2| |badge3|

-This modules does the following:
+This module does the following:
 * Add quant information to purchase order line.
 * Overwrite _run_buy logic to create purhcase order based on supplier and purchase currency.